Remembering Soul Asylum’s Karl Mueller – A Musician, A Fighter

 Legacy Records

 Not only does Pirner and Soul Asylum keep his legacy alive, but so does his family.
 His widow, Mary Beth, began the Karl Fund using leftover funds from the benefits to found the KillKancer Foundation.
-A research endowment was created at the University of Minnesota, followed by an organisation focused on prevention, called The Karl Fund.
+A research endowment was created at the University of Minnesota, followed by an organization focused on prevention, called The Karl Fund.
 KillKancer has evolved into an entire community of people volunteering their time to educate people about cancer, and maybe making some steps towards finally finding a cure.
-Mary Beth has said, “Ten years has passed since I got to look into Karl’s eyes and I miss him every day.
+Mary Beth has said, “Ten years have passed since I got to look into Karl’s eyes and I miss him every day.
 KillKancer was established in his honor.
 KillKancer provides information about the eight ‘preventable cancers’ and the 4 simple ways to KILL cancer: eat better, stay active, get screened, and don’t smoke.
 We just say it in our own special way.
 We spend our Summers spreading the prevention message at every street festival and Rock show that will have us.
 For me, the most rewarding thing KillKancer does and the part of this scheme that is so “Karl” is the community action we participate in.
-We sponsor community gardens in food deserts and we use bike couriers to distribute produce to food shelves and healthy prepared food to homeless youth drop in centers.
+We sponsor community gardens in food deserts and we use bike couriers to distribute produce to food shelves and healthy prepared food to homeless youth drop-in centers.
 What is a simple matter of choice for some cannot be achieved by others due to income and that is entirely unacceptable.
 Why can’t we just live better and not get cancer?”

 1526229_1447602522129721_1735059193_n

-To this day, at each of Soul Asylum’s shows, frontman and close friend, Pirner introduces Mueller with the other members of the band, and they dedicate a song to him.
+To this day, at each of Soul Asylum’s shows, frontman and close friend, Pirner introduces Mueller to the other members of the band, and they dedicate a song to him.
 Pirner continues to keep Mueller’s memory alive and regularly speaks of Mueller during interviews.
 Colleagues in Urge Overkill, Nash Kato and Eddie “King” Roeser said, “We knew him way back when the band was called Loud Fast Rules, and Urge was living in Minneapolis, MN, the state being where they were both raised.
 We remember him as a steady, calm presence in the scene, and much missed.
 We hope that KillKancer will help fight the fight.”
 Mueller remains in the hearts of friends, family, and fans, assuring he will never truly be gone.

 For more on the KillKancer foundation visit www.killkancer.org